Public & Private Event Permit FAQs

 - Events that require special exceptions to MetroParks Rules and Regulations, including use of stage at RiverScape or Island MetroParks, set up of a tent larger than 10 x 10 or large decorations/props, amplified sound, personal cooking equipment or food trucks, or if requesting use of a park area that is not routinely reservable.

-Unsure if an event requires a special event permit?
-Please email the Permit Coordinator with information about the requested activity.
+Unsure if an event requires an event permit?
+Please email the permit coordinator with information about the requested activity.
 Responses are typically received with two business days.

 What are the key deadlines for events?

 - 1 Year Prior: Events may be booked up to one year in advance.
 It is strongly encouraged to start the application process as early as possible in order to confirm date(s), location, and approvals.